bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Expose.md

 ![1.
 First nmap scan](/images/TryHackMe/Expose/1_nmap_first.png)

 I have discovered 5 opened ports.
 I will focus on them by specifying them in my next nmap command.
-Also, I will add two other options -sV and -sC.
+Also, I will add two other options `-sV` and `-sC`.
 ```
 nmap -p 21,22,53,1337,1883 -sV -sC 10.10.78.204
 ```